rainbowmiha/genomic-data-science-and-clustering/README.md

 # genomic-data-science-and-clustering

-This folders contain the implementation of some algorithms which were discussed in Course 5: Genomic Data Science and Clustering of the Bioinformatics specialization of UCSD on Coursera.
+This folder contains the implementation of some algorithms which were discussed in Course 5: Genomic Data Science and Clustering of the Bioinformatics specialization by UCSD on Coursera.